 QEF was officially opened on the 27th June 1935, with the support of Her Majesty Queen Elizabeth the Queen Mother (then Her Royal Highness the Duchess of York).
 Originally a college to provide employment training for people with disabilities, over the years, QEF has evolved to provide innovative, expert services to disabled individuals of all ages, enabling each person to maximise their independence and live the life they choose.

-The building has significantly expanded QEF's capacity and we are now working closely with eight NHS Trusts and Clinical Commissioning Group’s, taking patients directly from hospitals across the South East; playing a vital role in easing pressure on the NHS and enabling patients to start their neuro rehabilitation during the pandemic.
+The building has significantly expanded QEF's capacity and we are now working closely with NHS Trusts and Clinical Commissioning Group’s across the South East, taking patients directly from hospital.
+This has played a vital role in easing pressure on the NHS and enabling patients to start their neuro rehabilitation during the pandemic.

 Karen Deacon, QEF's Chief Executive:

 “ Our Care and Rehabilitation Centre is a state-of-the-art building staffed with a dedicated team of skilled and caring people.
 Although we have found it financially very challenging, we are focused on supporting the NHS and becoming an extension of hospital services.
 We are accepting more patients directly from hospital quicker than before and providing life-changing expertise for people when they really need us.

 Fully funding the CRC is a vital part of QEF’s financial future and will enable us to continue to expand our life-changing work for people with acquired brain injuries, stroke or other neurological conditions.
 Everyone who contributes to our appeal will play an important part in developing these services, so we can continue to help people rebuild their lives after life-changing injuries or illnesses.”